Changfeng Park

 Changfeng Park (长风公园 (Chángfēng Gōngyuán); /wuu /; literally: Park of Far Off Wind) is a landscaped park in the west of Shanghai, China.
 The size of the park is 364,000 square meters.
 It features an artificial lake, Yinchu Lake, and an artificial hill, Tiebi Hill.
-There are various facilities including a Sea Life aquarium and boating on the lake.
+There are various facilities including a Sea Life aquarium, a small amusement park, and boating on the lake.

 Location

 The park is located in the Putuo District.
 To the east is East China Normal University.

 History

 The first phase of constructing the park started on 4 April 1957 and the second phase started in July 1958.
 The park was opened on Chinese National Day (1 October) in 1959.
 Initially the park was called Huxi Park ("Western Shanghai Park") and then Biluohu Park ("Green Usnea Lake Park") when it was partly opened on 1 July 1958.
 On 29 September 1959, the deputy secretary of the Shanghai Municipal Party Committee, Wei Wenbo, changed its name to Changfeng Park ("Park of Far Off Wind").
 He also named the artificial lake and hill as Yin Chu Lake ("Gleaming Mattock Lake") and Tie Bi Hill ("Mighty Arm Hill").
-Both names were adopted from a Mao Zedong's poem written in 1958.
+Both names were adopted from a Mao Zedong poem written in 1958.